The Upwork Alternative

 | Project management | You manage.
 Write specs, track hours, review milestones, handle disputes.
 It's a part-time job. | We manage.
 Submit a request, we handle the rest.
 Product board tracks everything. |

 | Revisions | Negotiated per contract.
 Extra revisions = extra cost or dispute risk. | ✓ Unlimited revisions included.
-We iterate until you're happy. |
+We iterate until you are happy. |

 | Continuity | Freelancer moves on after the project.
 Next project = find someone new, re-explain everything. | Ongoing partnership.
 We know your server, your stack, your roadmap.
 Context compounds. |